Charlie0215/deep-q-snake-pytorch/README.md

 # Playing snake game with Pytorch Deep Q-Learning by Charlie D
-My intention to built this project is to practice deep q learning and pygame.
+My intention to build this project is to practice deep q learning and pygame.
 The main goal of this project is to develop an AI bot which can learn to play the popular snake game.
-In order to compare the learning result with human performance, this project has two modes, manual and ai mode.
-More usage instruction can be found below.
+In order to compare the learning result with human performance, this project consists of two modes, manual and ai mode.
+More instruction can be found below.

 Along the road of my research, there are not a lot pytorch deep q sanke codes exist and some of them are rather complicated or require a long time to train.
 So I decided to implement a pytorch model, which can rapidly converge.